Devin Funchess: 2015 season

-Funchess was drafted in the second round with the 41st overall pick by the Carolina Panthers in the 2015 NFL Draft.
+Funchess was selected in the second round with the 41st overall pick by the Carolina Panthers in the 2015 NFL draft.
 On August 14, 2015, he made his preseason debut for the Panthers against the Buffalo Bills.
-Funchess' first catch was a 34-yarder where he tightroped the sideline on a pass from Derek Anderson.
+Funchess's first catch was a 34-yarder where he tightroped the sideline on a pass from Derek Anderson.
 Funchess had one more catch, and finished the night with 53 yards total.
-When the Panther's primary receiver, Kelvin Benjamin, suffered a torn anterior cruciate ligament (ACL) in training camp, Carolina looked for Funchess to help fill that spot and emerge as a consistent target for Cam Newton.
+When the Panthers' primary receiver, Kelvin Benjamin, suffered a torn ACL in training camp, Carolina looked for Funchess to help fill that spot and emerge as a consistent target for Cam Newton.

 Funchess had a breakout game during Week 9 against the Green Bay Packers; Funchess made three catches for 71 yards and a key touchdown to help the Panthers earn their first 8–0 start in franchise history.
 The following week, Funchess caught both of his targets for a total of 41 yards during the Panthers' 27–10 victory over the Tennessee Titans.
 The following week, Funchess made his first NFL start against the Washington Redskins and responded with four receptions for 64 yards and a touchdown during the Panthers' 44–16 victory.
 During the Panthers' 41–38 victory over the New Orleans Saints, Funchess recorded a key 13-yard touchdown reception.
 During the Panthers' 38–35 victory over the New York Giants to move them to 14–0, Funchess recorded a key touchdown reception against cornerback Dominique Rodgers-Cromartie.
 Against the Tampa Bay Buccaneers during the regular season finale, Funchess set career bests with seven receptions and 120 yards.
 The yardage is the second-most by Panthers' rookie (David Gettis had 125 yards against the San Francisco 49ers on October 24, 2010).
 Funchess finished the regular season with 31 catches for 473 yards, the fifth most in franchise history for a rookie receiver; his five touchdown catches were second most for a rookie.

 On February 7, 2016, Funchess was part of the Panthers team that played in Super Bowl 50.
 The Panthers fell to the Denver Broncos by a score of 24–10.
 In the Super Bowl, Funchess had two catches for 40 yards.